vbrazo/data-structures-archives/README.md

 Strings are unavoidable part of programming.
 Every word in this sentence can be considered a string!

-Behind the scenes, the contents of a string are typically sotred in a read-only sequential array in memory, meaning that strings are immutable.
+Behind the scenes, the contents of a string are typically sorted in a read-only sequential array in memory, meaning that strings are immutable.
 In other words, you can reassign a string variable to a new value, but you cannot change a particular character in the underlying array.

-The most common operations perfomed on strings are indexing to get a particular character or substring, joining two strings together by concatenation, and splitting by a delimiter.
+The most common operations performed on strings are indexing to get a particular character or substring, joining two strings together by concatenation, and splitting by a delimiter.

 Common cases of string questions: